brianellin/bsky-mcp-server/test/thread_examples_results.md

                                 </post>
                                 <post type="reply" uri="at://did:plc:fxnw2wkzf23zya6shq4pxvh6/app.bsky.feed.post/3lmmzqh64ke2x" bsky_url="https://bsky.app/profile/aeshna-cyanea.bsky.social/post/3lmmzqh64ke2x" author_name="Autumn" author_handle="aeshna-cyanea.bsky.social" posted_at="4/12/2025, 10:12:35 AM" reply_to="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmuyumadt2n">
                                   <content>
-                                    Ok this may sound insane but &quot;collections&quot; are already an atproto concept, and lexicons have a built in namespace hierarchy.
+                                    Ok this may sound insane but "collections" are already an atproto concept, and lexicons have a built in namespace hierarchy.

  What are the drawbacks of just storing posts (meant to be included in feeds) in specially named repo collections under a parent namespace in your repo
                                   </content>